Live

 There’s nothing wrong with wellness apps.
 If you want to track your mood because it makes you feel more mindful, Daylio is great.
 If you want a general health tracker, Bearable does a lot.

-But if you’re managing bipolar disorder — or any serious mood condition — you need a tool that speaks the same language as your treatment team.
-One that tracks the signals your psychiatrist actually looks for.
+But if you’re managing bipolar disorder, or any serious mood condition, you need a tool that speaks the same language as your treatment team.
+One that tracks the patterns that actually matter.
 One that generates reports you can bring to appointments.

 That’s why Steadyline exists.
 Not to replace your care.
 To make it sharper.